What is Angioplasty?

 Angioplasty Procedure

-The needle inserts into a tapered tube, called a sheath, into the hole.
+The needle is inserted into a tapered tube called a sheath through the hole.
 A catheter with a balloon in its tip is inserted through the sheath.
 An imaging method called fluoroscopy guides the needle to the blocked artery.
 With the tip at the site of the blockage, the balloon is inflated.
 The balloon pushes the plaque against the artery wall and relieves the blockage.
-Angioplasty can take up to several hours, depending on the difficulty and number of blockages and whether any complications arise.
+Depending on the difficulty and number of blockages and whether any complications arise, angioplasty can take up to several hours.

 There may be pressure in the area where the catheter is inserted.
 Additionally, you may feel some mild discomfort when the balloon is inflated.
 However, typically you shouldn’t feel any sharp pain during the procedure.